 # Did you went to some special exhibitions on some of your trips?

 I recently visited Tropenmuseum here in Amsterdam.
 I visited The Body Art exhibition.
 It is fascinating and scary at the same time, you are just thinking ouchh ouchh… haha.
 Their permanent collection is also very interesting it has sections for different cultures of the world and their lives.

 They also had a section about Egypt.
 It was very new to me to see how people viewed my culture and how they exhibit it.
-Some things were a bit different than reality, but it was definitly a nice interpretation.
-In the Morroccan section there was one jewelry piece that I completely fell in love with.
+Some things were a bit different than reality, but it was definitely a nice interpretation.
+In the Moroccan section there was one jewellery piece that I completely fell in love with.
 It’s very rich with intricate details.

-While I’m doing my jewelry I’m not just looking for direct inspiration, but also at jewelry cultures around.
-Different regions have different kinds of jewelry.
+While I’m doing my jewellery I’m not just looking for direct inspiration, but also at jewellery cultures around.
+Different regions have different kinds of jewellery.

-# Egypt also has rich jewelry heritage.
-Did you consider idea of making some collection inspired by Egypt or did it inspired you in a past?
+# Egypt also has rich jewellery heritage.
+Did you consider the idea of making some collection inspired by Egypt or did it inspired you in a past?

 # Do you think that Egyptian love for symbols, secret stories and riddles are also making a part of your design personality?